JPL Faculty Research Program

 Click the "Apply Now" button below to fill out the online application.

 You will need:

-- Names, titles and institutions of two professional references who can provide letters of recommendation.
+- Names, titles, and institutions of two references – one of which must be your dean or department chair – who can provide letters of recommendation.

 For more information about JPL internships and fellowships, visit our FAQ page.